hpeng04/monte-carlo-dice-simulation/README.md

 # monte-carlo-dice-simulation
 Monte Carlo Dice Simulation

+Purpose: This program was made to test python multiprocessing in the context of Monte Carlo simulations.

 Description:
 Monte Carlo simulation of a dice game.
 The dice game involves two dices, and the dices are rolled a set number of times.
 When the two dices are the same number, the player wins 4 times his bet amount, otherwise the player loses his bet.